frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/therapy_type.md

 ### 2.3 Change Item Code

 You can also change the Item Code which will be used for billing from the Therapy Type screen itself.
-Click on "Change Item Code" button, enter the new Item Code and click "Change Item Code" in the dialog.
+Click on **Change Item Code** button, enter the new Item Code and click "Change Item Code" in the dialog.
 The Item will be renamed.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/therapy-change-item-code.png">